-Note: See Appendix IV: Integration of Serial Sensors for a detailed description of the interface, and for specific setup guidelines for use with a WET Labs Triplet.
-There are two channels for auxiliary serial (RS-232) sensors: Ser1 and Ser2.These are designated as # in the commands below (for example,SetEnableSer1=Y enables acquisition of data from Ser1; SetEnableSer2=Yenables acquisition of data from Ser2).Init#Reset all serial sensor setup parameters to factory defaults.
-Requires confirmation.
-SetEnable#=x x=Y: Enable measurement of serial sensor channel. x=N (default): Disable measurement of serial sensor channel.
-Note: You cannot use the same name for both serial port channels.
-SetName#=x x= string (0 - 10 characters) to describe sensor on serial channel, useful for helping to identify sensor to user and for naming output data file for serial sensor.
-Default # (i.e., default for Ser1 is SetName Ser1=Ser1; default for Ser2 is SetName Ser2=Ser2).
-Name becomes part of .txt file name (if SetInline#=N), after date and time that cast started.
+There are two channels for auxiliary serial (RS-232) sensors: 1 and 2.
+These are designated as # in the commands below (for example, SetEnableSer1=Y enables acquisition of data from serial channel 1; SetEnableSer2=Y enables acquisition of data from serial channel 2).

+InitSer# Reset all serial sensor setup parameters to factory defaults.
+Requires confirmation .
+SetEnableSer#=x x=Y: Enable measurement of serial sensor channel. x=N (default): Disable measurement of serial sensor channel.
+SetNameSer#=x x= string (0 - 10 characters) to describe sensor on serial channel, useful for helping to identify sensor to user and for naming output data file for serial sensor.
+Default # (i.e., default for serial channel 1 is SetNameSer1=Ser1; default for serial channel 2 is SetNameSer2=Ser2).
+Name becomes part of .txt file name (if SetInlineSer#=N), after date and time that cast started.

 Example (user input in bold): Set name for serial sensor 1 to sbe38, so that output data file will be named <datetime> sbe38.txt.